mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 Install uv
 ----------

-Additionally, this guide uses `uv` to set up a Python Virtual Environment.
+Additionally, this guide uses :command:`uv` to set up a Python Virtual Environment.
 Please refer to the `installation instructions <https://docs.astral.sh/uv/getting-started/installation/>`_ for how to install it.
 On most Linux systems you can simply run:

 .. structured-tutorial-part:: install-uv

+Later in the tutorial, we will let :command:`uv` manage python versions.
+This allows you to use the newest Python version regardless of what your distribution (version) offers. :command:`uv` will install Python versions in ``/root/`` by default, which then can not be accessed by Gunicorn and Celery (which run with a lower-privileged user):

 .. structured-tutorial-part:: install-uv-python